-- Get enough sleep
+- Getting enough sleep

 It is produced by the hypothalamus secreted by the posterior lobe of the pituitary gland (a pea-sized structure at the base of the brain).

 It is also the maternal hormone and it is often released during childbirth and breastfeeding.
 As such, it is a hormone that triggers bond between a mother and a baby.

 Oxytocin increases emotional feelings and trust.
-While individual levels vary, on average, it is more prevelant in women than in men.
+While individual levels vary, on average, it is more prevalent in women than in men.
 Also, research has shown that it may be beneficial to people suffering from autistic spectrum disorder (ASD), irritable bowel syndrome (IBS), and interestingly, anxiety.

-How to boost your oxytocin levels?
+How can you boost your oxytocin levels?
+You can:

 - Soak in a hot tub